CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - The plugin follows a simple set of rules to choose a default transformation if no `transformer`  is provided in the YAML.
 - A single field can have multiple transformations.
 For example the MBI field can be copied directly to a column and also used to store a hashed value in another column.
 - Transformers can have their own specific options if their behavior is modifiable from default settings.
 - A few structural transforms can be specified using a virtual `from` that triggers the transform.
-Essentially these are for fields that are known at runtime but not taken directly from the messages (like array indexes, the current timestamp, etc).
+Essentially these are for fields that are known at runtime but not taken directly from the messages (like array indexes, the current timestamp, parent primary key column value, etc).

 Since the RDA API data is used in different modules within the BFD code base the plugin defines goals specific to each type of code that it generates: